jagadekmeesala/ITG_EAGLE_Training/README.md

 - Shell scripting commands
 - Inserting data to the DB from Spring boot
 - Updating data to DB from Springboot
+- Adding dependencies to xml file
+- Adding url, admin name and password to db connection file in resources folder.